-Join David Andrade for an in-depth discussion in this video Set up the Blender interface for character animation, part of Blender: Creating a Finished Character Animation.
+Join David Andrade for an in-depth discussion in this video Set up the Blender interface for character animation, part of Creating a Finished Character Animation in Blender.

 - The next step in our Character Animation Workflow is setting up Blender and bringing our character, Arthur, into the scene.
 Now, the first thing we're going to want to do is to delete this cube.
 So hit x and just click Delete.
 Now, the next step is to click on File, go to User Preferences, and click on Input.
 Now, I like to select with the left mouse button, so I'm going to click on Left.
 Next, I'm going to click on Add-ons, and I'm going to go to Install from File.
 Look for the Exercise Files, and you're going to find BlenRig_scripts_216.